2020 United States House of Representatives elections in West Virginia

-The 2020 United States House of Representatives elections in West Virginia was held on November 3, 2020, to elect the three U.S. representatives from the state of West Virginia, one from each of the state's 3 congressional districts.
+The 2020 United States House of Representatives elections in West Virginia were held on November 3, 2020, to elect the three U.S. representatives from the state of West Virginia, one from each of the state's three congressional districts.
 The elections coincided with the 2020 U.S. presidential election, as well as other elections to the House of Representatives, elections to the United States Senate and various state and local elections.

 Republicans held all of their seats in the West Virginia delegation with increased margins from 2018.

 Overview

 District 1

 The 1st district encompasses the industrial areas of the northern Panhandle including Wheeling, Fairmont, Clarksburg, Morgantown, and Parkersburg.
-The incumbent is Republican David McKinley, who was re-elected with 64.6% of the vote in 2018.
+The incumbent was Republican David McKinley, who was re-elected with 64.6% of the vote in 2018.